 #5 Try and Match Replies in Length and Tone

-If someone gives you praise and it is 3 sentences long, replying with a "thx," makes you look disengaged.
+If someone gives you praise and it's 6 sentences long, replying with a "thx," makes you look like a jerk.

 Instead, focus on adding some substance to your reply and actually show you care.
 Something like, "Thanks!
 That really means a lot to me to hear that."